surifirstpin/biplus_documentation/docs/DataRun.md

 > **Note :** you can add more pivots to other dimension fields but make sure you have at least one un-pivoted dimension and a measure value.

->**For instance,** if you want to view the number of order received  based on the month  it displays in following way:
+>**For instance,** To view number of orders received based on the month it displays in following way:

 | Order Received  |year  |month|Region|Name|
 |--|--|--|--|--|